Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Admin Password or Key: **demo\@pass123**

-    -   Subnet Id: the value returned when running the following commands from a PowerShell session of Cloud Shell:
+    -   Subnet Id: The value returned when running the following commands from a PowerShell session of Cloud Shell:

     ```powershell
     $vnet = Get-AzVirtualNetwork -ResourceGroupName s03-RG -Name s03-RG-vnet